College Success Coaching

 • navigate institutional resources and advising systems

-• translate college experiences into long-term academic and career momentum
+• translate college experiences into long-term academic, professional, and personal growth

 Lantern College Counseling is intentionally small and high-touch.
 We work with a limited number of students to preserve the depth, responsiveness, and individualized attention that define our approach.

-Coaching relationships are built on trust and steady mentorship.
+Coaching relationships are built on trust, steady mentorship, and deep understanding of how students develop over time.
 We meet students where they are — whether they are navigating the transition to college, refining academic direction, or responding to moments of uncertainty.

 Our goal is to help students develop the judgment, confidence, and skills that allow them to thrive throughout college and beyond.